benfen/kapture/dummy-kafka-messenger/README.md

 Alternatively, it allows for subscribing to Kafka and sending those messages to Redis to store.
 The application will only do one of these at a time, based on the configuration flags that are passed into the application.

 This server expects data to conform to the structure of Apache's BigPetStore.
-If the incoming data does not do this, the server will error out.
+If the incoming data is not a superset of the structure of the BigPetStore data, the server will error out.

 # Usage